withastro/astro/.changeset/rare-singers-try.md

 'astro': patch
 ---

-- Fix svg icon margin in devtool tooltip title to look coherent in `rtl` and `ltr` layouts
+Fixes svg icon margin in devtool tooltip title to look coherent in `rtl` and `ltr` layouts